Strolling between Graffiti and Street Art in Lyon on the slopes of Croix-Rousse district!5 July 2019

 Even if Street Art in Lyon has a hard time because of the town hall, the Croix-Rousse is really resistant.
 Maybe the new Festival fresh paint will help changing the situation …

 If you are a fan of graffiti & Blaze; I recommend my articles on Cadaques and Street Art City.
-And for those who prefer monumental murals, I would refer you to my discovery of the Bushwick Collective in Brooklyn, my walk in Lower Manhattan or the one in the 13th arrondissement of Paris.
+And for those who prefer monumental murals, I would refer you to my discovery of the Bushwick Collective in Brooklyn, my walk in Lower Manhattan or the one in Boulogne-sur-mer which is stunning!.

 We meet again very soon for a discovery of Street Art in Mexico City!
 Yes, you read correctly !
 Until then feel free to share with your friends and leave me a little comment if you enjoyed 😉